All the Sun Princess Dining Options – So Many Choices, So Little Time

 O’Malley’s Irish Pub – Deck 7

-I didn’t get a chance to eat here (though I have tried O’Malley’s on other Princess ships).
-However, I did enjoy a nice drink while listening to one of the musicians one evening.
+I didn’t get a chance to eat here (though I have enjoyed the food at O’Malley’s on other Princess ships).
+However, I did have a nice drink while listening to one of the musicians one evening.

 O'Malley's Irish Pub on the Sun Princess